FisicoDelirante/DEChallenge/README.md

 ### Api order

 So far the ETL process isn't fully automated, so API calls need to be done in order.
 In sample files you can find a few files to test the system.
+The API credentials are ADMIN ADMIN, and they are defined in the .env file.

 First, upload them to **/ingestion/uploadFiles**, then in order run
 - **/digestion/processFiles**